Dgzt/injector/README.md

 A library for [libgdx](https://libgdx.badlogicgames.com/), an open-source game development application framework written in java.

-Injector injects objects at runtime, uses reflection.
+Injector is a dependency injector what injects objects at runtime, uses reflection.
 It can create object with its dependencies.

 ---